trapexit/mergerfs/mkdocs/docs/config/readahead.md

 writes.

 Linux has a max read/write size of 2GB.
-Since the max FUSE message size is just over 1MB the kernel will break up read and write requests with buffers larger than that 1MB.
+Since the max FUSE message size is just over 1MiB (by default on more recent kernels) the kernel will break up read and write requests with buffers larger than that 1MiB.

 When page caching is disabled (`cache.files=off`), besides the kernel breaking up requests with larger buffers, requests are effectively one